rpgp/rpgp/docs/FAQ.md

 ## FAQs

-### Is rPGP considering adding support for Post Quantum Cryptography (PQC)?
+### Is rPGP adding support for Post Quantum Cryptography (PQC)?

-Yes, it is tracked in [#356](https://github.com/rpgp/rpgp/issues/356).
+Yes, rPGP implements the IETF draft [Post-Quantum Cryptography in OpenPGP](https://datatracker.ietf.org/doc/draft-ietf-openpgp-pqc/), gated behind the feature `draft-pqc`.

-We are following the IETF [Post-Quantum Cryptography in OpenPGP](https://datatracker.ietf.org/doc/draft-ietf-openpgp-pqc/) work and discussed with some of its authors but have not fully assessed yet the work needed to support it in rPGP.
+NOTE: draft-ietf-openpgp-pqc is not finalized, the format should NOT be used in production yet!
+This feature is currently only intended for testing purposes.

 ### What other standards are you considering for implementation?